 I recently discovered a disorder that has affected many organizations.
 This disorder often begins quietly, starting slowly in some areas of an organization and spreading quickly throughout.
-Soon an entire organizations suffers from it and is paralyzed by an inability to get work done.
+Soon an entire organization suffers from it and is paralyzed by an inability to get work done.

 What is Split Prioritization Disorder?